 With credit cards paid off and six months expenses in the bank, you’ve got options.
 If your annual income falls below the limits, you might consider putting up to $6,500 into a Roth IRA.

 Otherwise, it’s time to invest or save the money for your chosen goals: Travel, your next home, a new car, your wedding, starting a business, or whatever other dreams you have.

 Depending on when you need that money, you have options as to where to put it, but to get any chance or earning a decent return on your money, you’ll want to invest, rather than save, in stocks, bonds or even real estate.

-Betterment provides a way to invest in stocks and bonds that’s as simple as opening a savings account.
-For trading stocks, bonds, and mutual funds, you can get started at any of these brokers.
+Betterment provides a simple way to invest in stocks and bonds.
+You can get started at any of our recommended investment accounts.
 Finally, these five mutual funds are good options to begin investing on your own.